Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 If my application is successful, what workload should I expect from postgraduate or undergraduate courses?

 The MA in Creative Writing is a full-time research degree.
 Five hours per week are spent in workshops.
-Students also have regular meetings with individual supervisors, and research and write extensively outside formal contact hours as well as providing ongoing feedback on classmates' writing.
+Students also have regular meetings with individual supervisors, and research and write extensively outside formal contact hours as well as reading and providing ongoing feedback on classmates' writing.

 About costs and financial assistance